neomistletoe/uktv-task/README.md

 - **MainActivity**: Accepts user input and validates it.
 - **ResultActivity**: Displays the list of results based on the input keyword.
 It dynamically renders different view types (`films`, `starships`/`vehicles`) using a `RecyclerView`.
-- **InfoListAdapter**: Determines the appropriate view type and binds data to either a film or transportation layout.
+- **ResultListAdapter**: Determines the appropriate view type and binds data to either a film or transportation layout.
 - **Gson** is used for deserialization of cached JSON responses stored in SharedPreferences.

 ---